-Retirement System Members:
+ERS Members:

-We are pleased to present the 2012 Annual Report of your Pension Board.
-The Employees' Retirement System ("ERS") experienced a positive investment return for the year of 11.0%.
-Net plan position held in trust for pension benefits increased \$26.3 million.
+We are pleased to present the 2013 Annual Report of your Pension Board.
+The Employees' Retirement System ("ERS") experienced a positive investment return for the year of 15.2%.
+Net plan position held in trust for pension benefits increased \$110.8 million.
 This increase was mainly due to investments gains and a reduction in pension benefit payments.
-Total net position at the end of the year was \$1.768 billion.
-For further detailed information regarding ERS' performance, please see the management's discussion and analysis, the financial statements, and the footnotes that follow.
+Total net position at the end of the year was \$1.88 billion.
+The management discussion and analysis, the financial statements, and the footnotes provide detailed information regarding ERS performance.